DLIP-Digital-Doorlock-Control-Deep/Digital_Doorlock_Control_Face_Recognition/README.md

-(type the folder name that the face_recog_realtime.py and other yml and xml files are located.
+(type the folder name instead of DLIP that the face_recog_realtime.py and other yml and xml files are located.
 For our case, the folder name was DLIP)

-#### python3 face_recog_realtime.py
+    python3 face_recog_realtime.py

 This is it!
 Good Luck